MidHunterX/GNOSIS/README.md

   - [x] Model in Database for storing Sanitized Data
   - [x] Renderer for stored markdown code
 - [x] Answer questions asked by other registered accounts with inline image (url) attachment
-- [ ] Answer questions asked by other registered accounts in audio
+- [x] Answer questions asked by other registered accounts in audio
-- [ ] Answer questions asked by other registered accounts in video
+- [x] Answer questions asked by other registered accounts in video
-- [ ] Generate research materials with duckduckgo API

 ## User Interface Features